Jialin-Bi/Topological-index/README.md

 Step 1: read mutation coordinate from PDB

-Examples of mutated coordinates are in the “coodinates” folder
+Examples of mutated coordinates are in the “coordinates” folder

 Step 2: Simplicial complex representation and Topological indices generation